nickpoison/tsda2/README.md

 ## astsa

-- The home of [astsa - the package for the text](https://github.com/nickpoison/astsa) is here too.
+- The home of [astsa](https://github.com/nickpoison/astsa) is here too.

 - See [NEWS](https://github.com/nickpoison/astsa/blob/master/NEWS.md) for further details about the state of the package and the changelog.